End-of-Life & Palliative Counselor

 Supervised Hour Requirements for End-of-Life & Palliative Counselors

 Each school may be slightly different.
 At Bowling Green State University in Ohio, the curriculum includes a 920-hour practicum in which the students work with a social service agency over three semesters.
-Upon graduation, students are eligible to apply for licensure as Licensed Social Workers and begin supervision towards obtaining their independent license.
+Upon graduation, students are eligible to apply for licensure as Licensed Social Workers and begin supervision toward obtaining their independent license.

 Licensure and Certification of End-of-Life & Palliative Counselors